 You may be familiar with the phrase “Your Thoughts Shape Your Reality.”
 For those of us who have to make public presentations, we know that our thoughts turn into words, which create images in our minds as well as in the minds of our audience.
 Let me take a moment now to remember for myself and then share with you a glimpse into how imagery improves our performance, especially for public speakers.

 As a way of getting started, let’s take a quick step back and begin with a little science.
-Then we can zoom forward and land specifically on how imagery enhances performance for us presenters.
+Then we can zoom forward and land precisely on how imagery enhances performance for us presenters.